SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 ### 2.1 The Two-Sigma Problem and Intelligent Tutoring Systems

 The "two-sigma problem" established that one-to-one tutoring produces learning gains approximately two standard deviations above traditional classroom instruction (Bloom, 1984).
-This finding has motivated decades of research into Intelligent Tutoring Systems (ITS) that attempt to replicate the benefits of human tutoring at scale.
+This finding has motivated decades of research into Intelligent Tutoring Systems (ITS) that attempt to replicate the benefits of human tutoring at scale (Bloom, 1984; VanLehn, 2011).

 A comprehensive review found that human tutoring achieves an effect size of d=0.79 compared to no tutoring, while ITS achieve d=0.76, remarkably close to human performance (VanLehn, 2011).
 The "interaction plateau hypothesis" suggests that both human tutors and ITS derive their effectiveness from the same mechanism: supporting students in constructing knowledge through interactive problem-solving (VanLehn, 2011).
 A meta-analysis of 107 studies (N=14,321) found that ITS outperform teacher-led instruction with an effect size of g=0.42 and large-group instruction with g=0.57 (Ma et al., 2014).